-Climate protesters throw soup on Van Gogh’s ‘Sunflowers’
+UK: Climate protesters throw soup on Van Gogh’s ‘Sunflowers’

-LONDON (AP) — Climate protesters threw soup over Vincent van Gogh’s “Sunflowers” in London’s National Gallery on Friday to protest fossil fuel extraction.
+LONDON (AP) — Climate protesters threw soup over Vincent van Gogh’s “Sunflowers” in London’s National Gallery on Friday to protest fossil fuel extraction, but caused no discernible damage to the glass-covered painting.

-The group Just Stop Oil which wants the British government to halt new oil and gas projects, said activists dumped two cans of Heinz tomato soup over the oil painting, one of the Dutch artist’s most iconic works.
+The group Just Stop Oil, which wants the British government to halt new oil and gas projects, said activists dumped two cans of tomato soup over the oil painting, one of the Dutch artist’s most iconic works.
+The two protesters also glued themselves to the gallery wall.

+The soup splashed across the glass covering the painting and its gilded frame.
+The gallery said “there is some minor damage to the frame but the painting is unharmed.”
+The work is one of several versions of “Sunflowers” that Van Gogh painted in the late 1880s.

 London’s Metropolitan Police said officers arrested two people on suspicion of criminal damage and aggravated trespass.

+“Specialist officers have now un-glued them and they have been taken into custody to a central London police station,” the force said in a statement.

-The group has drawn attention, and criticism, for targeting artworks in museums.
+Just Stop Oil has drawn attention, and criticism, for targeting artworks in museums.
 In July, Just Stop Oil activists glued themselves to the frame of Leonardo da Vinci’s “The Last Supper” at London’s Royal Academy of Arts, and to John Constable’s “The Hay Wain” in the National Gallery.

 Activists have also blocked bridges and intersections across London during two weeks of protests.